ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 Clients provide the following as input to the issuance protocol:

-- Issuer name, identifying the Issuer.
+- Issuer name: identifies the Issuer.
 This is typically a host name that can be used to construct HTTP requests to the Issuer.
-- Issuer Public Key pkI, with a key identifier `token_key_id` computed as described in {{public-issuer-configuration}}.
+- Issuer Public Key: `pkI`, with a key identifier `token_key_id` computed as described in {{public-issuer-configuration}}.
-- Challenge value `challenge`, an opaque byte string.
+- Challenge value: `challenge`, an opaque byte string.
 For example, this might be provided by the redemption protocol in {{AUTHSCHEME}}.

 Given this configuration and these inputs, the two messages exchanged in